loomio/loomio-docs/guides/src/facilitators_guide/commencing/index.md

 People often want to leave things to “common sense” and avoid agreeing a code of conduct or explicit protocols.
 However, this can disproportionately affect the most vulnerable members of the group, since they will feel the negative impacts of bad behavior or culture first and strongest, and are least empowered to counteract it themselves.
 It's the responsibility of the more privileged or influential members of the group to think through these questions carefully.

-Like a legal contract, you hope you never have to enforce a code of conduct, but if you need i,t you’re very glad it’s there.
+Like a legal contract, you hope you never have to enforce a code of conduct, but if you need it you’re very glad it’s there.
 You want to agree *before* it becomes necessary.
 In order for a facilitator or any member of the group to effectively stand up and say, “that’s not OK here”, you need to have already invested in culture-building and expectation-setting.

 On Loomio